Continuation coverage ends at the earliest of one of the following events:

 - The first day on which a beneficiary is actually covered by any other employer-sponsored group plan.
 However, if the new employer-sponsored group plan contains an exclusion or limitation relating to any pre-existing condition of the beneficiary, then coverage will end on the earlier of the satisfaction of the waiting period for pre-existing conditions contained in the new employer-sponsored group plan or the occurrence of any one of the other COBRA qualifying events.

-If you or any of your dependents who has elected COBRA coverage is determined to be disabled under Title XVI of the Social Security Act during the first 60 days of continuation coverage, your COBRA coverage may continue for up to 29 months.
+If you or any of your dependents who has elected COBRA coverage are disabled as defined by Title XVI of the Social Security Act during the first 60 days of continuation coverage, your COBRA coverage may continue for up to 29 months.
 The 29-month period will apply to you and your eligible dependents who elected COBRA coverage.

 You must provide notice of the disability determination to your employer within 60 days of the determination.
 COBRA members with a disability who continue coverage for up to 29 months may be required to pay up to 150 percent of the dues for the 19th through the 29th month.